USER MANUAL

 • Slide

-While the video is being built, a progress bar will appear at the bottom of the screen to show you how much is left.
-If you spot a mistake, you can simply click Back to Editor to return to the trimming tools and make further adjustments.
+While the video is being built, a progress bar appears at the bottom of the screen.
+If you spot a mistake, click Back to Editor to return to the trimming tools and make further adjustments.

 Saved Compilations